Duration & Fees

 The rest of the day is at leisure to enjoy some of the many options available in this bustling city; visit The David Sheldrick Wildlife Trust, where the orphaned baby Elephants at feeding time can be viewed, or head to to the Giraffe Centre in Langata, For anyone who has not had their fill of game viewing, then Nairobi National Park offers some great day trips or take a “Matatu” to the local curio markets close by the campsite for any last minute souvenir shopping.
 This evening why not try the fair on offer at the famous Carnivores restaurant.

-Please note that this itinerary should be used as a guide only and may vary from day to day depending on road and weather conditions.
+Please note that this itinerary should be used as a guide only and may vary from day to day depending on road and weather conditions, political situations and group decisions.
 Local payments are subject to change with prior notice.
 Due to Tourism Laws in some of the countries visited there may be a truck and crew change during the trip.

 Meals on tour Meals and menus vary as food is purchased en-route and is subject to what is available seasonally in the areas travelled through.
 As the aim is to support the local communities along the way, fresh produce is mainly purchased directly from the local grower and sometimes has an organic appearance.
 The safari cooks are able to offer a wide variety of menus with the ingredients available, even if the produce on offer is not the same as that at home.
 Breakfast spread consists of bread (toast when time permits), spreads and cereals with a hot breakfast every few days.
 Lunches are mainly prepared en-route with a supply of "build your own" sandwich ingredients available.
 Dinners are cooked in the evenings on arrival at the campsite and a wide array of dinner menus is on offer during the safari including curries, stews, pastas, BBQs and even roasts.